JiayuX/Movie-Recommender-System-by-Neural-Collaborative-Filtering/README.md

 <img src="https://github.com/JiayuX/Movie-Recommender-System-by-Neural-Collaborative-Filtering/edit/main/comparison.png" width="800"/>

 Due to the limited computational resources, we stopped the training at the 30th epoch and didn't tune the hyper-parameters.
 Although at around the 30th epoch the training curve and metric curves tend to saturate, there has not been a clear sign of overfitting yet.
 Therefore, training for more epochs may give a better result.
-Also, if hyper-parameters tuning is performed, the result may be further improved.
+Also, if hyper-parameters tuning is performed, the result may be further improved